iamthegoodbot/sailplay-widgets/demo/ltp/README.md

 ## Placement
-Add this tag to the page:
+Paste this code to <body> to render the content loaded via above mentioned script:

     <sailplay-ltp></sailplay-ltp>